PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-09 17:08:48
+Last updated: 2024-04-09 17:09:21
-Random Quote: Robin: "I'm such a mess.
-Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson
+Random Quote: Think of me as Yoda - only, instead of being little and green, I wear suits and I'm awesome.
+I'm your bro.
+I'm Broda. - Barney Stinson